-“Because our arrangement worked in 1975, it improved in 1991, and there’s no reason why it should change today.
+“Because our arrangement worked for many years and there’s no reason why it should change today.
 We’ve both made a lot of money.
 Why would I jeopardize that?”

 “I’ve asked myself that question many times recently.
 And I have no good answer.”

 “We have a common enemy.
 We need to find out who it is before more damage is done.”